 Infiniti Q50 review

-The new Infiniti Q50 saloon rivals the BMW 3 Series with a hi-tech and comfortable interior
+The Infiniti Q50 saloon is a luxurious BMW 3 Series rival with swoopy styling and a hi-tech interior

 Infiniti is Nissan’s luxury brand, and the Infiniti Q50 is a compact executive saloon designed to rival popular European rear-drive models like the Mercedes C-Class, Jaguar XE and Lexus IS.
 It’s a replacement for the old G37 – a car that barely sold in the UK because of its high price and thirsty engines.
-But the Q50 is a lot more UK-friendly, featuring a four-cylinder diesel engine borrowed from Mercedes, and a 359bhp Hybrid model with rear- or all-wheel-drive.
+But the Q50 is a lot more UK-friendly, featuring a four-cylinder diesel and petrol engine borrowed from Mercedes, and a 359bhp Hybrid model with rear- or all-wheel-drive.
 A twin-turbo 3.0 V6 petrol with almost 400bhp on tap is available too.

-It has to compete in a segment with excellent cars like the BMW 3 Series and the Audi A4, but its hi-tech approach and refined, comfortable drive should ensure the Q50 finds a certain amount of niche success.
+The Q50 has to compete in a segment packed with excellent cars – rivals also include the BMW 3 Series and the Audi A4 - but its swoopy styling, hi-tech approach and refined, comfortable drive should ensure the Q50 finds a certain amount of niche success.

 The new 2.2d model can boast CO2 emissions as low as 114g/km but that’s only if you go for the entry-level model with a manual gearbox.
 Spec some bigger alloys and fit the seven-speed auto, and that goes up to 128g/km.
 That equates to fuel economy of 57.7mpg but the most efficient can return more than 60mpg.